Salomón Huerta

-Salomón Huerta is a painter based in Los Angeles, California.
-Huerta was born in Tijuana, Mexico, and grew up in the Boyle Heights neighborhood of Los Angeles.
-Huerta received a full scholarship to attend the Art Center College of Design in Pasadena and completed his MFA at UCLA in 1998.
+Salomón Huerta is a Mexican-American painter based in Los Angeles, California.

-Biography
+Early life and education

 Salomón Huerta was born in the La Colonia Libertad neighborhood in Tijuana, Mexico, in 1965, and moved to California at age four.
+He grew up in the Boyle Heights neighborhood of Los Angeles.

-She received her BFA from ArtCenter College of Design, in Pasadena, California, in 1991, and an MFA from University of California, Los Angeles, California, in 1998.
+Huerta received a full scholarship to attend the ArtCenter College of Design, in Pasadena, California, where he earned a BFA in 1991.
+He completed his MFA from University of California, Los Angeles in 1998.

 Work

-Salomon Huerta's work has been reviewed and appeared in the news at BOMB Magazine (2023), Los Angeles Times, Art in America, January 2009, Art Limited, Jan/Feb 2009, and Encore Magazine (July 2010).
+Huerta's work has appeared in and been reviewed by BOMB Magazine (2023), Los Angeles Times, Art in America, Art Limited, and Encore Magazine (July 2010).